Welcome to the Forres Angling Association Website

 In addition to the day and weekly permits, a limited number of visitor season permits are issued each year.

-Enquiries about membership and permits should be directed to the Secretary, Colin Morrison at morcolinm@aol.com
+Enquiries about membership and permits should be directed to the Secretary, Campbell Ross at f.ross266@btinternet.com

 Salmon Fishing on the River Findhorn